Late AC100 mark 2s - 1966/1967

 Serial number 1966 - currently in Paraguay

 Chassis number 2259.
-Capacitor codes XD and XE = April and May 1966.
+Capacitor codes "XD" and "XE" = April and May 1966.
 At some stage in the amp's life, one of the main filter capacitors blew, and the plate resistors caught fire, flaming out part of the tagboard.
 But with a few repairs here and there - apparently made three years ago - the amp now runs well, good and loud.
 The box appears to be on its third handle.
 Red Lemco capacitors in the preamp.
 The sockets on the backboards are old style replacements for the Amphenols (evidently removed some time ago).
 Rounded corners to the back panel; but double-pin corner protectors.
 Pictures from summer 2008.

 The date code of the blue Hunts 16uf capacitor in the preamp is "UYT" = 4th week of 1966 - as in an amp further down this page.
+The large red polypropylene Hunts cap has the code "TDU" = 48th week of 1966.

 Above, photographed November 2013.
 The original mains transformer revarnished to reduce mechanical noise and new filter caps to replace the existing dud ones.